At a Glance:

 He is married.
 His wife, Debbie, is a constant supporter of his writing endeavors and biggest fan.
 Without her, there would be no books or papers.

-Author's update on new novel and blog:
+Author's update on new novel:

 I don't know about you, but I rarely shared my faith with others.
 I would often pass up opportunities that God provided to talk to a friend, co-worker or neighbor about Jesus.
 Then I would walk away feeling guilty and ashamed.